internetarchive/dweb-mirror/INSTALLATION-iiab-raspberry.md

-# dweb-mirror on IIAB on Raspberry Pi 3
+# Installation instructions for dweb-mirror on IIAB on Raspberry Pi 3

-This is a work in progress - rewritten after first clean run on a new OS.
+Note that these will change once IIAB integrates into their main repo.

 If they dont work please email mitra@archive.org

 ## See also
 * [issue #111](https://github.com/internetarchive/dweb-mirror/issues/111) for meta task for anything IIAB.
-* [README-raspberrypi.md](./README-raspberrypi.md) for a non IIAB install of dweb-mirror
+* [INSTALLATION-raspberrypi.md](INSTALLATION-raspberrypi.md) for a non IIAB install of dweb-mirror

 ## Initial setup - getting Raspbian